long1eu/flutter_i18n/README.md

 ### 1. Setup you App

 Setup your localizationsDelegates and your supportedLocales which allows the access to the internationalized strings.

 <pre style="margin-left: 80px;">class MyApp extends StatelessWidget {
   @override
   Widget build(BuildContext context) {
     return new MaterialApp(
       onGenerateTitle: (BuildContext context) => S.of(context).app_name,
-      localizationsDelegates: const </**/LocalizationsDelegate</**/WidgetsLocalizations>>[
+      <b>localizationsDelegates: const &lt;LocalizationsDelegate&lt;WidgetsLocalizations&gt;&gt;[
             S.delegate,
             // You need to add them if you are using the material library.
             // The material components usses this delegates to provide default